COVID-19 Safety and Clinical Resources

 Know what to look for

-NEW Extend the Use of N95 Masks
+Extend the Use of N95 Masks

 Learn when and how to extend the use of N95 respirators while maintaining appropriate infection control.

 Webinar: Respiratory Protection in the Era of COVID-19

 The Organization for Safety, Asepsis, and Prevention (OSAP) recaps the CDC’s guidance on using N95 or equivalent respirators in dental settings.

 Guide to Putting On and Taking Off Respirators

 Respirators play an important role in keeping you safe.
 Here’s how to properly put them on and take them off.

 Download respirator guide

 Learn the correct sequence for donning and doffing gowns, masks, respirators, goggles, face shields and gloves.